We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 Max.
 Loan-to-Value (LTV)

-Why we chose this company: Regions Bank made our cut as the bank with the most flexible repayment terms because it offers term lengths from seven to 20 years.
+Why we chose this company: Regions Bank (NMLS #174490) made our cut as the lender with the most flexible repayment terms.
+It offers term lengths of between seven and 20 years.

 Regions Bank offers fixed-rate home equity loans with no closing costs.
 Loan amounts range from $10,000 to $250,000.